Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/API.md

 projectAuditor.AuditAsync(analysisParams);
 ```

-The `ProjectReport` object produced by Project Auditor's analysis can be saved as a JSON file (as demonstracted in the
+The `ProjectReport` object produced by Project Auditor's analysis can be saved as a JSON file (as demonstrated in the
 code examples above), or can be examined via its API. `ProjectReport` contains a `SessionInfo` object with information
 about the analysis session, including a copy of the `AnalysisParams` which Project Auditor used to configure the
 analysis.
 It also provides several methods to access the report's list of discovered `ReportItem`s.
 Each